 - sour cream

-Although eggs are not technically a dairy product, the CDC also recommends using egg whites or pasteurized egg white products, instead of whole eggs with yolks.
+Although eggs are not technically a dairy product, the CDC also recommends using egg whites or pasteurized egg white products instead of whole eggs with yolks.

-- Women (ages 19 to 70+): 46 grams
+- Women (ages 19+): 46 grams

-- Men (ages 19 to 70+): 56 grams
+- Men (ages 19+): 56 grams

-For example, a cup of milk has eight grams of protein; six ounces of salmon has 34 grams of protein; and a cup of dry beans has 16 grams.
-This is around the amount of protein that an adult male would need for an entire day.
+For example, 1 cup of milk has 8 grams of protein, 6 ounces of salmon has 34 grams of protein, and 1 cup of dried beans has 16 grams of protein.
+These add up to about the amount of protein that an adult man would need for an entire day.